Blackprint/blackprint.github.io/docs/Custom Nodes/Port.md

 ```

 ## Port types
-In JavaScript you can easily use the class constructor for the port's data type.
-Blackprint Engine will validate every cable connection and also output data before the data reaching the input port.
+In JavaScript you can easily use the class constructor for the port's data type, like `String, Number, Object, RegExp`.
+Blackprint Engine will validate every cable connection and also validate the output data before the data reaching to the input port.
 But in some scenario where you create a library and didn't expose the class constructor, the other library will can't use the similar constructor and Blackprint will consider it's a different data type even it has a similar name `MyType` <-> `MyType`.

-While you can define the port with class constructor `String, Number, Object, RegExp`, you may find JavaScript didn't have a `Any` class constructor who accept anything.
+While you define the port with class constructor, you may find JavaScript didn't have `Any` class constructor that can accept any data type.
 So if you want your port to accept any data type, you can use `Blackprint.Types.Any` as the data type.

 ```js
 static input = {